chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/workflow.md

 ![GitHub PR with labels](/design-systems-for-developers/github-pr-labelled.png)

-Now merge your PR, navigate to your package on npm and hang tight for a few minutes while the package is updated.
+Now merge your PR, navigate to your package on npm, and hang tight for a few minutes while the package is updated.

 ![Package published on npm](/design-systems-for-developers/npm-published-package.png)